FrostyX/infra-docs/docs/sysadmin-guide/sops/registry.rst

 Run this command from the `ansible` checkout to configure all nodes in production::

-        sudo -i ansible-playbook $(pwd)/playbooks/groups/docker-registry.yml
+   $ sudo rbac-playbook groups/oci-registry.yml

 Upgrades
 ========

-Fedora infrastructure uses the registry packaged and distributed in the ``rhel7-extras`` repository.
+Fedora infrastructure uses the registry packaged and distributed with Fedora.
-Thus, there is no special upgrade procedure - a simple ``yum update`` will do.
+Thus, there is no special upgrade procedure - a simple ``dnf update`` will do.

 System architecture